Raptor Browsertime

 If you’re looking for the latest geckodriver being used there are two ways: * Find the latest one from here: https://treeherder.mozilla.org/jobs?repo=mozilla-central&searchStr=geckodriver * Alternatively, if you’re trying to figure out which geckodriver a given CI task is using, you can click on the browsertime task in treeherder, and then click on the Task id in the bottom left of the pop-up interface.
 Then in the window that opens up, click on See more in the task details tab on the left, this will show you the dependent tasks with the latest toolchain-geckodriver being used.
 There’s an Artifacts drop down on the right hand side for the toolchain-geckodriver task that you can find the latest geckodriver in.

-If you’re trying to test Browsertime with a new geckodriver, you can do either of the following: * Request a new geckodriver build in your try run (i.e. through ./mach try fuzzy). * Trigger a new geckodriver in a try push, then trigger the browsertime tests which will then use the newly built version in the try push.
+If you’re trying to test Browsertime with a new geckodriver, you can do either of the following: * Request a new geckodriver build in your try run (i.e. through ./mach try perf --show-all). * Trigger a new geckodriver in a try push, then trigger the browsertime tests which will then use the newly built version in the try push.

 Comparing Before/After Browsertime Videos